 Adopt a zero defect strategy

 It’s well known that finding a defect in a product is more costly to fix in terms of effort and time the later it is found.
-At Valbrio we help you adopt a zero defect, zero vulnerability approach to product development work with what we consider to be best of breed partners to provide you with great products coupled with local technical expertise and services.
+At Valbrio we help you adopt a zero defect, zero vulnerability approach to software development, with what we consider to be best of breed partners and products, such as Grammatech’s CodeSonar, Verifysoft’s Testwell CTC++, Oracle’s Applications Test Suite (OATS) and Lattix, providing you with great products coupled with local technical expertise and services.

 The incraesing amount of code in vehicles is increasing and the impact of software errors has raised the stakes for developers.
 The standards ISO 26262 and IEC 61508 have strict requirements concerning verification and validation for software development in the automotive and transport industries and the MISRA (Motor Industry Software Reliability Association) standard was created to facilitate best practices for the development of safety-critical software in vehicles.